alabsi91/react-js-pager/readme.md

 ### loop : _[Boolean] [optional]_

 - Loop scrolling between pages.
-- **Note:** Loop scrolling doesn't work for touch swipe/drag gestures.
+- **Note:** Loop scrolling does not work for touch swipe/drag gestures.
 - **Default Value** `false`

 ### touchGestures : _[Boolean] [optional]_

-- Enable/Disable swipe/drag gestures for touch screens.
+- Whether to enable or disable swipe/drag gestures for touch screens.
 - **Default Value** `true`

 ### wrapperStyle : _[Object] [optional]_

-- Pager wrapper element style.
+- Pager wrapper element inline style.
+- You can also use `id` or `className` attributes to add style from CSS StyleSheet.
 - **Note:** Pager wrapper element has a flex box style by default.

 ### wheelScroll : _[Boolean] [optional]_